 Ted - Nicola Prinsen - Adele Campbell Gallery

 The bear chooses us.
 Indigenous peoples have always known this.
-Many indigenous nations organize themselves under houses such as bear, salmon or deer.
+Many indigenous nations organize themselves under houses such as bears, salmon, or deer.
 Each family is born into an animal with the duty to protect.
 In this way, all animals are cared for.
 So, for those not falling within this family system, an animal, like the bear, instead comes looking for us.

-Sometimes here in Whistler, this may mean a chance encounter in the woods or along the Valley Trail, in the mountains or even in the Village — especially in the Village, where the different faces of bears stare out from art gallery windows.
-These odes to Ursidae come in acrylic and oil portrait, 14-carat gold pendants of black bear mother and cub and even an 8,000-pound Alaskan marble polar bear.
-The bear has found these artists, and so they, in turn, have taken it upon themselves to celebrate, protect and honour the animal in their own ways.
+Sometimes here in Whistler, this may mean a chance encounter in the woods or along the Valley Trail, in the mountains, or even in the Village — especially in the Village, where the different faces of bears stare out from art gallery windows.
+These odes to Ursidae come in acrylic and oil portrait, 14-carat gold pendants of black bear mother and cub, and even an 8,000-pound Alaskan marble polar bear.
+The bear has found these artists, and so they, in turn, have taken it upon themselves to celebrate, protect and honor the animal in their own ways.

 North Star – Jon Fathom – Fathom Stone Art Gallery

 Artist and gallery owner Jon Fathom grew up in Alaska where 100 days of the year were spent fishing.
 From his boat, Jon watched bears roam the beaches: grizzlies, black bears, and even the rare silver-blue glacier bear.

 “When I encountered a bear, it was the highlight of the day, whether I was hiking or even seeing one along the roadside,” says Fathom, who now splits time between Alaska and Whistler where he opened his gallery, Fathom Stone Art Gallery at the Westin Resort.